IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 With appropriate configuration, Dataverse and Shibboleth can make use of "single sign on" using Active Directory.
 This requires configuring ``shibd`` and ``httpd`` to load appropriate libraries, and insuring that the attribute mapping matches those provided.
 Example configuration files for :download:`shibboleth2.xml <../_static/installation/files/etc/shibboleth/shibboleth2_adfs.xml>` and :download:`attribute-map.xml <../_static/installation/files/etc/shibboleth/attribute-map_adfs.xml>` may be helpful.
+Note that your ADFS server hostname goes in the file referenced under "MetadataProvider" in your shibboleth2.xml file.

 Disable or Reconfigure SELinux
 ------------------------------